vsDizzy/node-test-home/README.md

 - Cannot really separate business and database logic e.g. with `declined`
 - The solution should scale well with mongo replicas because we're sending ton of db requests.
 - Also caching could be introduced.
 E.g. it should be possible to save entire thread tree snapshot at the specific date and then only patch it with the new data.
+- Infinite loop possible when getting comment replies
+- No auht roles for moderation

 # Security considerations